 One night, we didn’t know what we were having for dinner.
 I had gotten out ground beef but no idea what we were going to do with it.
 Jason decided we were going to have tacos, even though we didn’t have tomatoes and a few other things we usually would have in/with the tacos.
 We were in desperate need of a grocery store visit.
 Happily, this is where this spicy taco meat with a twist came in.

 I couldn’t get over how tasty this meat was and how different than your average taco meat.
 Because it was so different than usual from our average, I knew we just had to make this recipe again and take photos so I could post it here.

 We always cut up peppers & a bit of jalapeno in our taco meat.
 It not only gives us that much-needed vegetable addition but makes it even tastier we think than just average beef too.
 Above, you see what we’ll be adding in this spicy taco meat with a twist.
 Easy ingredients.

 - Whatever you normally use for taco seasoning.
 We use a homemade taco seasoning with a bit of the spicy taco seasoning shown above.

 - A whole pepper or a few small sweet peppers.

 - A can of chipotle peppers in adobo sauce.

 - Rotel or the store brand version of it.

 That is all you need, easy, right?

 Brown up your meat like any other taco recipe.
 Let brown up and then add in your jalapeno and peppers.
 Let that cook a bit before adding in all the canned items.
-Adding in however much taco seasoning you normally use into your meat.
+Adding in, however much taco seasoning you usually use into your meat.
 Let simmer a bit to get all the juices and flavors together.